Commitment to GDPR & CPRA

 What is Funnelytics doing about GDPR & CPRA?

-Funnelytics began to dedicate internal resources to the GDPR in February 2018 right after we launched our first Beta Round.
+Funnelytics has dedicated internal resources to the GDPR since its inception in 2018.
 We did this because we value our customers (and their customers) rights to privacy.
 Compliance with and to international law and regulations are very important to us.